Yoshi-Exeler/style/README.md

 In cases where we want to build an abstraction that combines multiple entities into one greater entity, object oriented design would use inheritance.
 However, inheritance creates a strict hierarchy of entities, which is one of the things we explicitly try to avoid with this style.
 So instead of inheritance we use composition.
 The biggest difference between composition and inheritance is the relationship they create between the involved data types.
 If a data type 'A' is composed of the data types 'B' and 'C' then 'A' has all fields and methods of 'B' and 'C', but no knowledge of their existence.
 Meaning that making 'A' a composition of 'B' and 'C' is the same as manually adding the fields and methods of 'B' and 'C' to 'A' as long as 'A', 'B' and 'C' are concrete types.

 This means that given our goals, composing data types is strictly better than using inheritance.
+Interestingly, there is the clean code principle `Favour composition over inheritance` (FCoI).
+Given that even OOP advocates embrace this principle, i propose that we just get rid of inheritance entirely.

 ## **2.4 Standalone functions**
 Functions may simply exist independently of any other entities.
 Standalone functions should be pure functions, meaning they should never use global variables or other unsafe shared state.
 Going forward, standalone functions will be called functions and functions that are associated with an entity will be called methods.